Client Guide

 Deep Tasks

 I typically schedule deep tasks to large blocks of time—morning, afternoon, or evening.
-Then I have to “defend” that block from encroachment by other tasks.
+Then I have to “defend” that block from encroachment and interruption.
 Some deep tasks take a whole working day or more.
 I try to work these as scheduled.
 However, “emergency” or highly time-sensitive items occasionally ruin my plans.

 Mornings, afternoons, and evenings free of commitments and interruptions are the precious coins of my realm.
 I fight to save up for them, and to defend them from my clients, so I can get heavy lifting done.
 Realistically, I only get a handful of open deep-tasks slots per week, for all my clients.